2021 Gold Britannia 1oz Coin

 Variety of Britannia coins

-Due to the popularity of the 1oz gold Britannia coin, several other versions have been spawned.
+With growing demand and recognition for the 1oz gold Britannia, the Mint has since produced the coin in fractional versions, special editions and in other metals.
 The gold version is available in Half, Quarter and tenth ounce sizes, to complement the larger 1oz coin.
 These can be bought in bullion finish or in proof sets which command a premium due to finish and presentation.
 The smaller coins can appeal both to collectors and modest investors who seek smaller, more affordable individual coins.

 In recent years we’ve also witnessed beautiful special edition 1oz iterations.
 Last year witnessed the 30th-anniversary limited edition of the coin which commanded a premium over the mass-produced version.
 This year, in very limited quantity, the Royal Mint has launched a version with an oriental style border, no doubt to further appeal to the Asian market.